ha5dzs/Guition-ESP32-4848S040-platformio/README.md

 ## Environment set-up

 The IO pins are defined in `src/Guition_ESP32_4848S040.h`.
-The device on board is an ESP32-S3-N16R8, so it has 16 MB (Quiad SPI) Flash, and 8 MB (Octal SPI) PSRAM.
+The device on board is an ESP32-S3-N16R8, so it has 16 MB (Quad SPI) Flash, and 8 MB (Octal SPI) PSRAM.

 The `platformio.ini` is slightly customised so that the appropriate amount of memory is selected